gulinan/gulinan.github.io/content/teaching/index.md

 <h1 color="rgb(132," 132,="" 132);="">Teaching Interest</h1>
 <p style="font-size:20px;text-align: justify;">I am interested in teaching probability theory,
-mathematical statistics, statistical computing with R/Python, computational statistics, applied statistical learning classes at undergraduate level, and statistical theory, statistical inference, and statistical learning theory classes at graduate level.
+mathematical statistics, statistical computing with R/Python, computational statistics, multivariate analysis, applied statistical learning classes at undergraduate level, and statistical theory, statistical inference, and statistical learning theory classes at graduate level.
 I have also experience in teaching calculus which enabled me to better understand most theorems in statistics.
 In computational classes, I like using Git, GitHub, GitHub classroom to collect individual and grouped-based studies.
 In data-oriented classes, I do like dealing with data sets with "Data for Good" theme.<p>
 <br>
 <h1 color="rgb(132," 132,="" 132);="">Fall 2022 Course Webpages</h1>
 <ul style="font-size:20px;text-align:">